Jamazi4/bimcat/node-notes.md

 - color picker in output node
 - addNode menu to have search - and display under right click
 - ctrl-z and ctrl-shift-r
-- ctrl-r or something to switch between node and 3d navigation

   additionally some tools that might need adding